Statistical Tables | | Price Plateau

 (Lofts/Townhomes/TIC)

-The median sales price for single-family, re-sale homes fell 2.1% in December from November.
-It was up 6.3% year-over-year.
+The median sales price for single-family, re-sale homes fell 8.5% in January from December.
+It was down 9.8% year-over-year.

-The median sales price for condos/lofts was up 5.1% year-over-year.
+The median sales price for condos/lofts was down 14.3% year-over-year.

-The sales price to list price ratio, or what buyers are paying over what sellers are asking, rose from 106.4% to 107.3% for homes.
-The ratio for condos/townhomes fell from 98.5% to 97.4%.
+The sales price to list price ratio, or what buyers are paying over what sellers are asking, fell from 107.3% to 102.7% for homes.
+The ratio for condos/townhomes rose from 97.4% to 98.2%.

 Momentum Statistics